acanewby/devops-pipeline/README.md

 | Jenkins | http://localhost:18080/ | no login required |
 | SonarQube | http://localhost:19000/ | admin/admin |
 | Nexus | http://localhost:18081/ | admin/admin123 |

+## Integrating with your local repository

+The purpose of this project is to give the developer a *local* CI/CD pipeline to allow for more immediate feedback as commits are made locally, prior to pushing to origin.

+This CI/CD pipeline is also not visible outside the local development environment.

+Therefore, since no push to origin means no WebHook trigger, and since a WebHook couldsn't reach the local CI/CD pipeline environment anyway, we need to hook to the local clone of the repository on the local filesystem.

+For this, we use SCM Polling:

+### Hook your repository to Jenkins